valdemark12345/GDS_FakeNewsProject/README.md

 The same goes for Code_NaiveBayes.ipynb which trains and evaluates a model using naive bayes.

 The model running word embeddings from distilbert needs to use the distilbert tokenizer.
 First run the first two cells of Code_Bert.ipynb to get those.
-To get the word embeddings for the model trained on distilbert and look at the kaggle code https://www.kaggle.com/code/lassehelmer/bert-binary.
-Afterwards to look at the gradient boosting model and the evaluation on the liar dataset, look at https://www.kaggle.com/code/lassehelmer/bert-binary-gb .
-We do not recommend running the code on your own machine, as extracting the embeddings took upwards of 5 hours on kaggle.
+To get the word embeddings for the model trained on distilbert and look at the kaggle code go to https://www.kaggle.com/code/lassehelmer/bert-binary.
+Afterwards to look at the gradient boosting model and the evaluation on the liar dataset, look at https://www.kaggle.com/code/lassehelmer/bert-binary-gb